-See in Glossary, or humanoid, bound to the Animation track.
+Every Animation clip contains key animation, or motion, that animates the GameObject, or humanoid, bound to the Animation track.
 When you add an Animation clip to an Animation track, its key animation or motion does not automatically match the previous clip or the next clip on the Animation track.
-By default, each Animation clip begins at the position and rotation of the GameObject, or humanoid, at the beginning of the Timeline instanceRefers to the link between a Timeline Asset and the GameObjects that the Timeline Asset animates in the scene.
-You create a Timeline instance by associating a Timeline Asset to a GameObject through a Playable Director component.
-The Timeline instance is scene-based.
-More info
+By default, each Animation clip begins at the position and rotation of the GameObject, or humanoid, at the beginning of the Timeline instance.

 To match the root motion between two clips, RIght-click the Animation clip that you want to match.
 From the context menu, select either Match Offsets to Previous Clip or Match Offsets to Next Clip.